Michael Fischbach: Small molecules from the human microbiota

 In 2014, Fischbach and his laboratory published a survey of biosynthetic genes in the human microbiome, describing the ability of human-associated microbes to produce thiopeptide antibiotics.
 The Fischbach lab discovered that the gut commensal Bacteroides fragilis produces the immune modulatory sphingolipid alpha-galactosylceramide, showed that the production of neurotransmitters is common among commensal gut bacteria, and discovered the biosynthetic pathway for a common class of bile acids produced by gut bacteria.

 Computational approaches to natural product discovery

 Fischbach's lab developed an algorithm, ClusterFinder, that automates the process of identifying biosynthetic genes for small molecules in bacterial genome sequences.
 With Marnix Medema, he co-developed a second algorithm for identifying biosynthetic gene clusters, antiSMASH, with which ClusterFinder has been merged.

-Engineered Bacteria Theraputics
+Engineered Bacteria Therapeutics

 Fischbach's team has made significant strides in engineering commensal bacteria for therapeutic purposes.
 They transformed the ubiquitous skin bacterium Staphylococcus epidermidis into a topical vaccine platform.
 This approach generated potent, durable, and specific antibody responses in mice, potentially offering a new method for vaccine delivery.
 In 2023, his postdoc Erin Chen led an effort to engineer skin bacteria to induce antitumor T cell responses against melanoma, highlighting the potential of the skin microbiome in cancer immunotherapy.